aeu/misc/php-fpm/README.md

                   ├─468320 "php-fpm: pool www"

 So I wrote a script that counts the pools and restarts so that my servers don't die.
+I also posted my response on StackOverflow.
+Now to see if Cunningham's Law is proven.